Twenty railway station: History

 The station opened with the line on 1 August 1866, closed temporarily between 9 October 1880 and 1 February 1881, and closed permanently on 2 March 1959, although the line remained open for goods until 1964.
 The three intermediate stations between Spalding and Bourne had unusual names, because there were few nearby settlements; in the area there was a series of drainage ditches, the twentieth of which ran close to the station, hence the name "Twenty".

-The former station buildings are still extant, unusually for this line, and in use as commercial premises by a well-respected Double Glazing company.
+The former station buildings are still extant, unusually for this line, and in use for a business premises.